julzaza/wildwitchherbs/_pages/about.md

 ---
-layout: page
+layout: archive
 title: "About"
 permalink: /about/
+categories: [about]
 ---

-Wild Witch Herbs is a living archive of ancient plant magic, Balkan folklore, and Old European witchcraft.
+Wild Witch Herbs is the home of witchy herbal lore, ancestral magic, and practical folkcraft.
-Created by Electric Witch — herbalist, wildcrafter, and keeper of old traditions.
+Explore the stories, traditions, and plants that have shaped European and Balkan magic through the centuries, and discover the modern path woven from these old ways.